swaroopch/byte-of-python/translations.md

 Averkiev Andrey (averkiyev@ukr.net) has volunteered to translate the book to Russian, and perhaps Ukranian (time permitting).

+Daria JENS (jensdarya@gmail.com) has made a translation into Ukrainian language: <https://spielend-programmieren.at/byte_of_python_ukraine/>

 ## Serbian

 "BugSpice" (amortizerka@gmail.com) has completed a Serbian translation: